cviecco/webauth-sshcert/README.md

-# ssh-cert-exchanger
+# webauth ssh-cert
-Demo for a signer for ssh certs based on other ssh certs
+Demo/Design for webauth using  for ssh certs using the ssh agent.